 ALWAYS REMEMBER, “a dab will do ya”

 If you’re new to concentrates, start low and slow.
+If you want to know how long weed stay in your body follow this guide.

 Written by our very own, Darby Neil who is one of our senior patient educators at our My Florida Green location in Naples, Florida.